leftfield-geospatial/homonim/docs/case_studies/drone_mosaic.rst

     **Source, reference & corrected images**

-Improvement in surface reflectance is less obvious in this figure, than e.g. the :ref:`aerial mosaic case study <source-mosaic>`, as source mosaic seamlines have been smoothed out by the drone processing software.
-Nevertheless, there is a good match between the corrected and reference image colour.
+Improvement in surface reflectance is less obvious in this figure than the :ref:`aerial mosaic case study <source-mosaic>`, as source mosaic seamlines have already been smoothed by the drone processing software.
 Quantitative results in the next section give a clearer indication of the surface reflectance accuracy.

 Evaluation
 ----------

 The source and corrected drone images were compared with a second, Landsat-8 reference to evaluate the change in surface reflectance accuracy.
-The scatter plots below show a good improvement in correlation with the reference after correction, demonstrating the benefits of processing drone imagery with ``homonim``.
+The scatter plots below show an improvement in correlation with the reference after correction.

 .. figure:: drone_mosaic-eval.png
     :align: center